A group of London-based figurative painters of the second half of the twentieth century including Lucian Freud, Francis Bacon and Frank Auerbach.

 The School of London were a loosely affiliated group of Post-war artists who rejected Minimalist and Conceptual avant-garde styles in favour of representational subjects and painterly techniques.
-The most prominent artists associated with the term were Michael Andrews, Frank Auerbach, Francis Bacon, Lucien Freud, David Hockney, Howard Hodgkin, R.B.
+The most prominent artists associated with the term were Michael Andrews, Frank Auerbach, Francis Bacon, Lucian Freud, David Hockney, Howard Hodgkin, R.B.
 Kitaj and Leon Kossoff.

 Origins of The School of London

 In 1976, painter, writer and polemicist R.B.
 Kitaj organised the exhibition The Human Clay at the Hayward Gallery in London.
 The title was an excerpt taken from the poet W H Auden’s poem Letter to Lord Byron, ‘To me Art’s subject is the human clay.’
 The show brought together drawings and paintings by 48 participants and included a text by Kitaj in which he first referred loosely to the artists as the School of London.
 Though stylistically diverse, these artists chose to paint the people and places of the city around them with raw energy and angst, choosing to depict an urban landscape scarred by wartime bombing rather than following the contemporary art world fashions of abstraction, pop and conceptualism.
 One critic described them as, ‘sceptical of fashion and optimistic of the necessity for good old-fashioned moral and critical standards’.